mullmeron/dot_files/README.md

-This is for keeping my settings consistent thoruch different machines
+This is for keeping my settings consistent thorugh different machines